nbielak/studyguidenotes/algorithms.md

 !nil, returns val of table[i]

-nil and i satisifies base condition, update the look up table with the basze value and return the same
+nil and i satisifies base condition, update the look up table with the base value and return the same

 nil and !i satisfies base case, i splits the problem i into subproblems and recursively calls itself to solve them